 The Inspector General Act of 1978, as amended, requires inspectors general to report semiannually to their agency heads and to Congress.
-The semiannual reports prepared by the FCA OIG describe its audits, inspections, evaluations, investigations, and related activities, as well as the agency's follow-up to its recommendations.
+The semiannual reports prepared by FCA's Office of Inspector General (OIG) describe its audits, inspections, evaluations, investigations, and related activities, as well as the agency's follow-up to its recommendations.

-The FCA OIG posts all of its public reports, including its semiannual reports, on its website within three days of final submission to the agency.
+The FCA OIG posts all audit, inspection, and evaluation reports on its website within three days of final submission to the FCA board.
 These reports are also posted on Oversight.gov, which contains OIG reports from across the federal government.
+Below is a summary of the recommendations in these reports, as well as our progress in taking corrective action.